immcantation/dowser/docs/vignettes/Building-Time-Trees-Vignette.md

 other.
 In a primary immune response we recommend setting this to `"1 0"`, as GC B cells can transition to other tissues, but not vice versa.
 If your data comprises chronic infections or repeated vaccinations, you may want to allow transitions in both directions, so you would set this to `"1 1"`.
+Note: traits are always sorted ASCII alphabetically.

-You can also specify alpha and beta values for the prior distributions of the transition rates between traits.
+You can also specify alpha (shape) and beta (rate) values for the prior gamma distributions of the transition rates between traits.
 We recommend setting the same prior for each transition rate except in rare cases.